KubaGamingYT/Scripting-in-SF/SF.md

 Position GuardSpawnPos(0, 0, 0); // replace the Guard with the name of the character for example Gangmember1
 ```

-Creating the AI Character
+Creating the AI Character and a AI vehicle
 ```
 Guard = CreateAiCharacter("PrisonGuard02", "Security", GuardSpawnPos, (200 / 360) * 65535);
+CreateAIVehicle(tVehicleType, "Enforcer", lCar02, nDirection );

 ```

-Some things for getting characters to do something
+Some things for getting characters, vehicles, models or audio to do something
 ```
 Guard.SetInvulnerable(true/false); // Makes him invincible
 Guard.SetPushable(true/false); // Makes him pushable
-Guard.SetArrestable(true/false); // Makes him arrestable
+Guard.SetNoCollision(true/false); // Makes him have no collision Guard.SetNoTerrainCollision(true/false); // Makes him have no Terrain collision Guard.SetArrestable(true/false); // Makes him arrestable Guard.Kill(); // Destroys him
+Guard.PlayContextAnimation("PoliceStation_StairSweep", -1) // Makes him play some kind of animation Guard.Teleport( lP2Port, nDirection ); // Makes him teleport somewhere

-Guard.Kill(); // Destroys him
+cTrooper.Destroy(); // Destroys a vehicle

+gStairBlockage1.SetVisible(true); // Makes a model visible
+gStairBlockage1.SetActive(true); // Makes a model active
+gDoors.Reset(); // Resets it

+sFranKTalk1.Start(); // Starts an audio
+sFranKTalk1.Stop(); // Stops an audio
 ```

 How to play music and stop it